(Illustration by Julia Scheele)

 It soon became clear that this was more than a series of isolated incidents.
-In July of 2011, Europol announced it believed the people involved were also involved in drugs trafficking, organized robbery, distribution of counterfeit products, tarmac fraud, and money laundering.
-"The theft of rhino horn shows how organized criminals are always on the lookout for new and creative crime opportunities," it said.
-"Significant players within this area of crime have been identified as an Irish and ethnically Irish organized criminal group."
+In July of 2011, Europol announced it believed the people involved were also involved in drugs trafficking, organised robbery, distribution of counterfeit products, tarmac fraud and money laundering.
+"The theft of rhino horn shows how organised criminals are always on the lookout for new and creative crime opportunities," it said.
+"Significant players within this area of crime have been identified as an Irish and ethnically-Irish organised criminal group."

-The same month, the Metropolitan Police issued their own statement, urging museums to remove rhino horns from display.
+The same month, the Metropolitan Police issued its own statement, urging museums to remove rhino horns from display.
 Not everyone heeded the warning.

-At 12:28 AM on Thursday July 28, 2011, an alarm sounded at Ipswich Museum when a fire escape was forced open.
+At 12.28 on Thursday the 28th of July, 2011, an alarm sounded at Ipswich Museum when a fire escape was forced open.
 Police arrived just five minutes after the alarm call, but the thieves were nowhere to be seen.
 A search of the premises quickly revealed a victim: Rosie, an Indian rhinoceros who has lived at the museum since 1907.
 Museum staff were horrified to discover her horn was gone.
 "It was immediately obvious that was the only thing that was targeted," says Jayne Austin, development manager at the Colchester and Ipswich Museums Service.
 "It wasn't just a random break-in."

-Shortly before 1 PM on February 20, 2012, a dark-colored hatchback crossed the bridge that spans the moat around Norwich Castle.
+Shortly before 13:00 on the 20th of February, 2012, a dark-coloured hatchback crossed the bridge that spans the moat around Norwich Castle.
 Parking in a disabled bay, the driver remained in the car while four men got out and made their way to the entrance of the museum, inside Norfolk's medieval fort.
 The group arrived at the reception desk, where two of the men paid for entry, while their companions snuck inside with a large group of visitors.